-Since its 2018 launch, the Congregational Energy Efficiency Challenge (CEEC) has saved houses of worship close to $600k by reducing energy usage over 5,000 MWh.* This is equivalent to the CO2 sequestration of planting more than 60,000 trees.
+SCIPL’s Congregational Energy Efficiency Challenge (CEEC) helps houses of worship reduce their environmental impact, become more energy efficient, and save money.
+Since its 2018 launch, the CEEC has saved houses of worship close to $600k by reducing energy usage over 5,000 MWh.* This is equivalent to the CO2 sequestration of planting more than 60,000 trees.

 Apply.
 Take action.
 Make change.